Coronary Artery Bypass Surgery

 Other risks include return of angina, problems from anesthesia, and infections at the site of the chest incision.
 Some people also have memory loss and trouble thinking clearly.
 These problems are most common in older people and tend to improve several months after surgery.

-The chances of having a serious problem with bypass surgery are higher if you are older than 70.
+Your chances of having a serious problem with bypass surgery increase with age.
 Your risk is also higher if you have other problems such as diabetes, kidney disease, lung disease, or peripheral arterial disease.
 Talk with your doctor to find out how your health affects your risk.

 What To Think About